 In your first application for insurance, you must declare the insured’s true state of health.
 This could therefore be your own state of health if you are the beneficiary, or that of the person you want to insure.

-You must answer the insurer's questions truthfully and to the best of your knowledge.
-This means that you must not lie or hide important details, such as the fact that you smoke or that you already had a heart attack.
+You must answer the insurer’s questions truthfully and to the best of your knowledge.
+This means that you must not lie or hide important details, such as the fact that you smoke or that you have a genetic (inherited) disease.

 If you do not declare the insured’s true state of health, the insurer could ask a court to cancel your accident and sickness insurance.